dingding-1229/identify_preclinical_candidates/README.md

 ## License

-This project is my master thesis and not allowed to copy without my permission!!
+This project is my master thesis and no one can copy in any form without my permission!!!